 Hope Research will identify bad mutations in cells (which result in rogue cells), and use brand new sophisticated cellular genomic technology to determine exactly what each cell is doing, instead of guessing by studying large groups of cells.

 We can then pinpoint chinks in the armour of the rogue clones, hopefully making them susceptible to new drugs and immunotherapy.

 Work to identify rogue clones from patients suffering from lupus and Sjögren's syndrome is underway.
 It is already clear these rogue cells may be identified by unique characteristics and may be targeted in ways that current treatments do not offer.

-The team are applying their early findings to 36 common and debilitating autoimmune diseases.
+The team are applying their early findings fore more than 42 common and debilitating autoimmune diseases.

 Finding the answer to autoimmune disease requires innovative research, and we can only do this with your support.